ToxicFrog/doom-mods/gzap/doc/protocol.md

 These messages are emitted during the scan process.

+#### `AP-SCAN { tags: [ ... ] }`

+Emitted at the start of the scan. `tags` is a list of arbitrary strings provided by the user or by the GZAPRC, which may in the future be used by the apworld for various purposes.

 #### `AP-MAP { map, info: { ... } }`

 Emitted when the scanner has just begun processing a map. `map` is the name of the